HardProxy/GNNs/README.md

 This directory is splitted in `references` and `code`.
 The code directory have the `gridsearch` directory to evaluate all models using parallel jobs to compute different models.

+## QM9 Dataset

+The [QM9 dataset](https://arxiv.org/abs/1703.00564) compile 134K organic molecules graphs that contains 19 physical properties based in DFT calculations.
+The data will downloaded will running the `searchgrid.py` code.

 ## Requirements

 The project require the follow libraries: